 Tammy Lynn Sytch was once highly popular on AOL as the most-downloaded woman.
 Despite her induction into the WWE Hall of Fame in 2011, the past decade has been marked by legal troubles and personal challenges.
 Her decline from being one of the original WWE Divas and a prominent figure in 1990s professional wrestling is evident.
-Now, she has 17-year prison sentence ahead of her due to her decisions.
+Now, she has a 17-year prison sentence ahead of her due to her decisions.

 Ringside News provided comprehensive coverage of Tammy Lynn Sytch’s sentencing hearing.
 There is a lot to unpack at the end of the day for the former WWE Diva.